aliciapflaumer/tic-tac-toe/resubmit-checklist.md

 1. [ done ] in html old password needed "password" for type input field

-1. [  ] Make it so user cannot continue clicking empty boxes after winner declared
+1. [ done ] Make it so user cannot continue clicking empty boxes after winner declared

 1. [  ] On newGame click, sometimes starts with a "O"

-1. [  ] Need to display message 'try another box' when user clicks already occupied box

 1. [ done ] Check success message when password has changed successfully

+1. [ done ] reset form to clear auth fields

+1. [ done ] hide game board when winner declared